 Over the years I have taken many pictures of my Upstate home and surrounding areas.
 These are pictures of some of my favorite places to go while I visit family there.

 The mountains my family visited include a South Carolina mountain Table Rock; a granite protrusion that stands 4100 feet at its highest point.
 It can be seen from The Mountain Bridge and Wilderness Recreation Area of South Carolina.

 Next is a photo of the outline of Greenville as seen from the same site.

 Although I have lived in other states, Louisiana, Mississippi, and now North Carolina, I always love to go back to Upstate South Carolina where now all that is left of my family still living there is my brother and his family.
-I live about a 5 hour drive away, but about every 1-2 months I go back to my home town.
+I live about a 5 hour drive away, and used to go back about every 1-2 months I to my home town.

 After the war he was run off because he sided with the British.
 His buildings and grist mill were destroyed and his land divided amongst patriots from the war.
 Enough history, except to say that at one time Greenville claimed to be the Textile Center of the South.

 I lived there from 1951-1973.
 The changes started taking place in 1966.
 Now look at these photos of the new and improved store fronts, shaded downtown Main Street with European-type sidewalk tables in front of restaurants.

 I remember the Reedy River as the place where dead branches, dead trees, and trash ended up at the waterfall.
 It was contaminated by the local mills too.
 To me the biggest change has been to the Reedy River Falls which now is a park.